cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/plugins.md

 #### Optional flags

-*  `-a, --all`                    - Iterate through all blueprints of the current tenant and update all used plugins.
+*  `--all-blueprints`             - Update the plugins used in all blueprints accessible to the current tenant or tenant selected by `--tenant-name`, or all tenants in case the `--all-tenants` flag was used.
+*  `-a, --all-tenants`            - Include blueprints from all tenants associated with the user.
+You cannot use this argument with `--tenant-name`.
 *  `--except-blueprint TEXT`      - List of blueprint IDs to be excluded from all blueprints update (can be passed multiple times or take comma separated values).